breatheco-de/content/src/content/lesson/learn-to-code-js.md

 # **Declaring a Function**
 ***

-To declare a function in JavaScript you have to start using the word "function" followed by the name you want for that function.
+To declare a function in JavaScript you have to start using the word `function` followed by the name you want for that function.

 You must then specify the parameters (inputs) that the function is going to have within parentheses.

 Then, you will open a curly bracket and write the code that your function must always perform.
 Once you are finished, you then close the curly bracket and now your function is ready to be used!

-**Note:**  To return something you use the "return" word at any time within the content of your function (between the curly brackets).
+**Note:**  To return something you use the `return` word at any time within the content of your function (between the curly brackets).

 ![js2](https://ucarecdn.com/7c4e9a5e-1799-4b56-a1b9-621242511821/)